Have you been impacted by a power outage for more than 48 hours due to a severe storm?

 Reach Codes

-All-electric buildings and transportation is safer, healthier and more cost effective - especially in new construction
+All-electric buildings and transportation is safer, healthier and more cost effective—especially in new construction

 Two men in safety helmets and goggles.

-Reach Codes make public health a top priority
+Make public health a top priority

-EBCE is supporting the development of “reach codes,” forward-thinking building and transportation codes that go beyond what is required by the state.
+Ava is supporting the development of “reach codes,” forward-thinking building and transportation codes that go beyond what is required by the state.

 Every three years, cities and counties across the state can adopt local reach codes in line with the new Building Standards Code (Standards), or Title 24, of the California Code of Regulations.
 By developing reach codes, cities in Alameda County can do their part to save energy and reduce GHG emissions.